Premarital Agreements 'Ohana Is Everything

 Honolulu Premarital Agreement Lawyers

 We know how exciting (yet stressful) it can be to plan a wedding.
 In between figuring out the guest list, catering, and band, it is wise to take some time to consider whether or not to get a prenuptial agreement.
+A premarital or prenuptial agreement, also known simply as a “prenup,” outlines the assets of each party and which of these assets they are entitled to keep as their own if they divorce.

-At Coates Frey & Hackett, AAL LLLC, we are aware of the increasing popularity of these agreements and have the experience needed to sufficiently protect your assets when establishing or enforcing a prenuptial agreement.
-We have specially trained prenup attorneys who have years of experience doing this type of complex work, and each is ready to help you.
+At Coates Frey & Hackett, AAL LLLC, we know these agreements are increasing in popularity and have the experience needed to sufficiently protect your assets when establishing or enforcing a prenuptial agreement.
+We have specially trained prenup attorneys with years of experience doing this type of complex work, and each is ready to help you.
+Our Honolulu prenuptial agreement lawyer can help you prepare for marriage by protecting your assets if the relationship ends prematurely.

 Frequently Asked Questions - Prenuptial Agreements